 5. Get Missing Accounts’ Data On-Demand

-If you have a list of prospects that are missing from the SalesIntel database, just drop a research on demand request to us and our research team will work with you to build you a custom list.
+If you have a list of prospects that are missing from the SalesIntel database, just drop a research on-demand request to us and our research team will work with you to build you a custom list.

 It’s a great tactic to support your cold calling by reaching your prospects on LinkedIn using the RevDriver chrome extension.
-Using RevDriver, you can visit the profile of your prospects, get their email addresses (which is difficult to get otherwise), and reach their inbox before calling them.
+Using RevDriver, you can visit the profile of your prospects, get their email addresses (which are difficult to get otherwise), and reach their inbox before calling them.
 This will help you refer to the email while initiating the conversation.

 7. Keep Using The Correct Numbers